Pattern Rigidity and the Hilbert-Smith Conjecture: Examples and Consequences

 I would like to thank Mladen Bestvina, Kingshook Biswas, Marc Bourdon, Emmanuel Breuillard and George Willis for helpful conversations and correspondence.
 Special thanks are due to Misha Gromov for an extremely instructive conversation during which he told me about Scholium \ref{gromov}.

 This work was done in part while the author was visiting Caroline Series at the Mathematics Institute, University of Warwick; and the Universite Paris-Sud, Orsay under the Indo-French ARCUS programme.
-I thank these institutions for their hospitality and the Department of Science and Technology, India, for a research grant that supported this work.
+I thank these institutions for their hospitality.